RabbaniR/training-conygre/README.md

 My first repo

 an appaneded message

- Adding more as per exxercise
+ Adding more as per exercise